Triple “Neba-neba” Soba Noodles

 Prepare the [sauce].
 Put the mayonnaise and sesame paste in a bowl.
 Thoroughly mix together while slowly adding the mentsuyu.

 Combine the mayonnaise and sesame paste before slowly adding the mentsuyu.
-Goes well with udon, somen and ramen noodles.
+This sauce also goes well with udon, somen and ramen noodles.

 Bring a generous amount of water to a boil.
 Add the noodles and cook according to the instructions on the package.
 Rinse in cold water until cool, and drain.

 Plate up the noodles and top with the natto mixture, okra, mashed yam and tomatoes.
-Drizzle with sauce and mix together to eat.
+Drizzle with the [sauce] and mix together to eat.